sin5678/inav_cn_wiki/HOWTO-setup-iNAV-for-fixed-wing.md

 Attention! all the endpoints, neutrals, trimmers should be done on this tab, not in transmitter!

+### Recommended power layout

+To prevent brownout its wise to power servos with one BEC and the flight controller + other equipment with another BEC.

+This is one way to accomplish it:

+Glued a new row of pins onto the case of the flightcontroller, the must be connected together.
+(See the bottom of pins)

+All servos and ESC is connected to flightcontroller, except positive wire which goes to the new row.
+(This line gets its power from the BEC in the ESC)

+Another external BEC is connected at random positive and negativ pin on flight controller to power it, the receiver and GPS.

+This way if one servo get stuck and draws alot of amps you shouldnt risk your flight system to power down.

+Picture 1 Please add picture here
+Picture 2 Please add picture here

 ### OSD setup
 You need to upload [MWOSD](http://www.mwosd.com/) firmware to your minimOSD.
 You can find pretty straight forward install guide following the [link](https://github.com/ShikOfTheRa/scarab-osd/blob/master/OTHER/DOCUMENTATION/FirmwareFlashing.md).
 As usual you use Arduino IDE for global OSD config.
 All changes are done in the Config.h file